Booking Policies & Safety Measures

 - All guests will be expected to adhere to current government guidelines on gatherings.
-At the time of writing, bookings (except for weddings and work meetings) are limited to six people.
+At the time of writing, bookings (except for weddings and work meetings) are limited to six people, from a single household or bubble.
 Current guidelines are summarised here.

 - All guests will be asked for their details for NHS Track and Trace purposes.